t-yunqi/cde2310_g4/electrical_doc/electrical_subsystem.md

 #### Sequence:
 1. **First detection**: Inner gate opens to load the first ball into the chamber.
 2. **Second detection**: Outer gate opens to drop the first ball.
 Inner gate immediately loads the second ball into the chamber.
-3. **Third detection**: The outer gate opens to drop the second ball into tin can and inner gate immediately loads the third ball into chamber.
+3. **Third detection**: Outer gate opens to drop the second ball into tin can and inner gate immediately loads the third ball into chamber.
-4. **Fourth detection**: The outer gate drops the third ball into the tin.
+4. **Fourth detection**: Outer gate drops the third ball into the tin.
 The node disarms the sequence and publishes a `FINISH_B` message so that the robot can resume movement.

 ## Power Calculations